kal-kyokya/alx-system_engineering-devops/0x15-api/README.md

 ### GENERAL

-<h5>	Libraries imported in Python files must be organized in alphabetical order.</h5>
+Libraries imported in Python files must be organized in alphabetical order.

 But also: